stpaultim/d2b_migrate/README.md

 and allow to install available modules automatically.
 In the next step the Drupal 7 database will be imported into your new site and you can begin "Upgrade Database" process that will convert your D7 database to BackdropCMS.

-Please visit the [wiki page](https://github.com/backdrop-contrib/d2b_migrate/wiki) for this module for information and to find a list of ["known issues"](https://github.com/backdrop-contrib/d2b_migrate/wiki/Know-Issues-with-Module) that you should watch out for.

-This module is still under development, we have created a list of ["known issues"](https://github.com/backdrop-contrib/d2b_migrate/wiki/Know-Issues-with-Module) in the WIKI that you should watch out for.
+Please visit the [wiki page](https://github.com/backdrop-contrib/d2b_migrate/wiki) for this module for more information.
+This module is still under development, we have created a list of ["known issues"](https://github.com/backdrop-contrib/d2b_migrate/wiki/Know-Issues-with-Module) that you should watch out for.

 License
 -------